 - GoreTex industry leading technology that keeps your hands dry

-- Upgraded liner that meets LEVEL's ThermoPlus 4000 warmth standard - extra warmth if you have cold hands
+- Upgraded liner in the "Plus" version that meets LEVEL's ThermoPlus 4000 warmth standard - extra warmth if you have cold hands

 - Thoughtfully applied features and craftsmanship, including women's specific materials and graphics

 - Removable liner and wrist guards for care and cleaning

 - Rugged Kevlar material on the palm and fingertips